3ml

 • This is one of the large group of media, affectionately known as ‘Peptone Water Sugars’, that are generally used in the screening and/or identification of organisms particularly the enterobacteriacae.
 A positive fermentation of the substrate is clearly indicated by the medium turning pink due to the inclusion Andrade’s Indicator.

-• Sterile Saline (0.45%) is suitable for use in preparation of food samples and/or as a rinse fluid during examination of equipment etc. prior to culture.
+• Saline (0.45%) is suitable for use in preparation of food samples and/or as a rinse fluid during examination of equipment etc. prior to culture.
 It can also be used as a general purpose diluent in many areas of the laboratory.

 • BM1673 Virus Transport Medium (VTM) is a balanced medium for the transportation of viral samples (with or without a swab).
 The inclusion of Hanks balanced salt solution produces an isotonic medium with buffer capacity to maintain pH, provide essential mineral salts, and a visual pH indicator.
 Bovine serum albumin is present to help stabilise virus particles.
 Gentamicin & amphotericin B are added to prevent growth of bacteria and fungi that may be present in the specimen. • 3ml in self-standing M043 Tube • Aseptically filled • Red cap with swab capture point • Non-hazardous • Storage: 2-25°C • Shelf life: 365 days • Diagnostic processing should commence within 72hrs of sample collection.
 Medium is suitable for analysis via molecular (eg PCR), cell culture and immunofluorescence testing procedures.